Tellusant/docs/work-notes/mkt-1.md

 >- "We have a hodge podge of demand predictions at *Heineken*.
 Each subsidiary does its own, with different methods and data.
 I know you can create a unified solution because I saw you do it 10 years ago (a person we didn't know then)."
 >- "*Constellation Brands* treats the US as one national market.
 We need to subnational.
 I've seen you do this at PepsiCo"
 >- *BIC* says "a stationary is in decline and we need to maximize our opportunities.
 We would you to it the way you did at PepsiCo."
 >- *Nutresa* says: "We don't know you at all, but your man in Colombia says you can help.
-Let's work together.
+Let's work together.'

->#### C
+`Question  C
-`Nobody else could answer this as cost-effectively, and we trust the individuals (Staffan, Phil, Bobo).
+Nobody else could answer this as cost-effectively, and we trust the individuals (Staffan, Phil, Bobo).
 Sometimes they refer to the data.`

->#### D
+`Question D
->Nothing happens.
+Nothing happens.
 I write mainly for keeping people aware of me: "oh yes, I remember Staffan".
-Sometime they follow up, like the CFO at Kraft Heinz.
+Sometime they follow up, like the CFO at Kraft Heinz.`

 This is extremely revealing.